How do I get a broken nose?

 - Persistent drainage from one or both nostrils.
 This may

-be caused by cerebral spinal fluid draining from the brain into the nose (CSF
+be caused by cerebrospinal fluid draining from the brain into the nose (CSF

 rhinorrhea) and can occur after a head injury or after surgery on the nose or